Reviews of Fiverr: buyer & seller perspectives (2020)

 The old adage “you get what you pay for” certainly comes to mind when you’re dealing with $5 freelance services, right?
 Don’t worry, Fiverr has some strong checks and balances in place to make sure that both buyers and sellers are safe.

-There is also a dispute resolution center if you are having an issue that you can’t resolve directly with your freelancer.
-Although I’ll say that I have never had a problem that required dispute resolution.
+There is also a dispute resolution center if you are having a customer service issue that you can’t resolve directly with your freelancer.
+Although I have never had a problem that required dispute resolution.
 Not necessarily because everything turned out perfectly each time, but anytime a project has been delivered to me that was below my standards, I have been able to come to an amicable resolution with the seller each time.

-Ultimately, I have been happy with the end product of each gig I’ve purchased.
+Ultimately, I have been happy with the end product of each gig I’ve purchased and it's clear that customer satisfaction is important to Fiverr.

 My Experience With Fiverr as a Buyer